 Commission on Accreditation of Allied Health Education Programs

-The Commission on Accreditation of Allied Health Education Programs (CAAHEP) accredits programs upon the recommendation of the [name of Committee on Accreditation].
+The Commission on Accreditation of Allied Health Education Programs (CAAHEP) accredits programs upon the recommendation of the Council on Program Accreditation for Clinical Ethicist Training (COPACET).

-These accreditation Standards are the minimum standards of quality used in accrediting programs that prepare individuals to enter the [name of the profession] profession.
+These accreditation Standards are the minimum standards of quality used in accrediting programs that prepare individuals for entry-level roles as practicing clinical ethicists in the Clinical Ethics profession.
 Standards are the minimum requirements to which an accredited program is held accountable.
 Guidelines are descriptions, examples, or recommendations that elaborate on the Standards.
 Guidelines are not required but can assist with interpretation of the Standards.

 Standards are printed in regular typeface in outline form.
 Guidelines are printed in italic typeface.